Outer Hebrides Expedition Information

 What to bring:

-- Sea kayaking equipment and clothing (we can arrange rental if you don’t have your own)
+- Sea kayaking equipment and clothing (we can arrange rental if you don’t have your own: cost £150)

 - Kayak trolley – this is helpful when boarding the Seahorse at Dunstaffnage marina.
-We do have a trolley you can borrow if you don’t have your own
+We do have a trolleys you can borrow if you don’t have your own.

 - Clothes, toiletries, sun cream, camera, phone, charger, headtorch and any other personal items